Parametric Adversarial Divergences are Good Losses for Generative Modeling: Related Work

-Throughout this paper, we have also used the following results from the literature to discuss whether parametric divergences are good task losses for generative modeling.
-Here by ``good'' we mean relevant to the final task (Section~\ref{sec:priortask}) and have practical advantages for use as a learning objective (Section~\ref{sec:advantages}).
+Throughout this paper, we have also used several results from the literature to discuss the properties of parametric divergences.
 Before the first GAN paper, \citet{sriperumbudur2012empirical} unified traditional Integral Probability Metrics (IPM), analyzed their statistical properties, and proposed to view them as classification problems.
 Similarly, \citet{reid2011information} show that computing a divergence can be formulated as a classification problem.
 Later, \citet{nowozin2016f} generalize the GAN objective to any adversarial f-divergence.
 However, the first papers to actually study the effect of restricting the discriminator to be a neural network instead of any function are the \mbox{MMD-GAN} papers: \citet{li2015generative, dziugaite2015training, li2017mmd,mroueh2017mcgan} and \citet{bellemare2017cramer} who give an interpretation of their energy distance framework in terms of moment matching. \citet{mohamed2016learning} give many interpretations of generative modeling, including moment-matching, divergence minimization, and density ratio matching.
 On the other hand, work has been done to better understand the GAN objective in order to improve its stability~\citep{salimans2016improved}.
 Subsequently, \citet{arjovsky2017wasserstein} introduce the adversarial Wasserstein distance which makes training much more stable, and \citet{gulrajani2017improved} improve the objective to make it more practical.
-Regarding model evaluation, \citet{theis2015note} contains an excellent discussion on the evaluation of generative models, they show in particular that log-likelihood is not a good proxy for the visual quality of samples. \citet{danihelka2017comparison} compare parametric adversarial divergence and likelihood objectives in the special case of RealNVP, a generator with explicit density, and obtain better visual results with the adversarial divergence.
+Regarding model evaluation, \citet{theis2015note} contains an excellent discussion on the evaluation of generative models, they show in particular that log-likelihood is not a good proxy for the visual quality of samples. \citet{danihelka2017comparison} compare parametric adversarial divergence and likelihood objectives in the special case of RealNVP, a generator with explicit density, and obtain better visual results with the adversarial divergence. \citet{belghazi2018mine} propose to use neural networks to estimate mutual information; we propose an alternative formulation in the semi-discrete case and highlight its distinct properties on some toy distributions.
 Concerning theoretical understanding of learning in structured prediction, several recent papers are devoted to theoretical understanding of structured prediction such as \citet{cortes2016structured} and \citet{london2016stability} which propose generalization error bounds in the same vein as \citet{osokin2017structured} but with data dependencies.

 Our perspective on generative modeling is novel because we ground it on the notion of final task -- what we ultimately care about -- and highlight the multiple reasons why parametric divergences offer a superior framework to define good task losses with respect to a final task; in essence, they provide a more effective and meaningful training signal.
 We also perform experiments to determine properties of some parametric divergences, such as invariance/robustness, ability to enforce constraints and properties of interest, as well as the difference with their nonparametric counterparts.
 To the best of our knowledge, this is the first work that links the task loss generalization error of structured prediction and the adversarial divergences used in generative modeling.